It’s officially Super Bowl week and Valentine’s Day is two weeks from today.

 Men wait all year for the Super Bowl, this big day in television.
 Women wait for Valentine’s Day, with the hope that their special guy will either propose, offer to take his online dating profile down, or say “I love you” for the first time.

-Women even secretly hope that the guy they are dating might want to change his Facebook status from ‘Single’ to ‘In a Relationship.’
-It’s on the digital wish list for women, period.
+Women even secretly hope that the guy they are dating might want to change his Facebook status from ‘Single’ to ‘In a Relationship,’ or post an announcement on Instagram.

 Are you Prepared for Super Bowl and Valentine’s Day?